kumarabhirup/glitter/README.md

 ```
 DATABASE: 'glitter-bot-<yourname>' // App name that you inserted while creating project at Firebase
 ```
+- If you are using the `master` branched project, you must be seeing a `settings.js` file with many more settings. **LEAVE THEM ALONE**.
+I'm building documentation to tell what those settings do.
 - Remember the `glitter.json` file that you downloaded in Step 2?
 Copy that file to this project folder.
 - **And you are almost done with your bot!**